nholtgrefe/squirrel/README.md

 ## Using the Squirrel algorithm
 The **Squirrel** algorithm is easy to install and can either be run with a graphical user-interface (GUI) for inexperienced programmers, or as part of our Python package `physquirrel` which allows for more functionality (and is therefore recommended if the user is experienced with Python).
 For an installation guide and a more detailed overview of the features (including screenshots for the GUI), please click on the links below to visit the `README.md` files in the respective folders:
-- [gui](https://github.com/nholtgrefe/squirrel/tree/main/gui), for the graphical user-interface;
+- [gui](https://github.com/nholtgrefe/squirrel/tree/main/gui), for the graphical user-interface for Windows or Linux;
 - [physquirrel](https://github.com/nholtgrefe/squirrel/tree/main/physquirrel), for the corresponding Python package.

 To test out the GUI or the Python package, we recommend using the small sequence alignment in the file [`hiv.fasta`](https://github.com/nholtgrefe/squirrel/blob/main/data/hiv/hiv.fasta).